Here’s why private jet charter is becoming the best way to travel

 Another factor in the cost of chartering a plane is that for many executives, time is money.
 Private jet charter planes often have the ability to land in smaller airports, closer to their client’s final destination, and skip the long security lines that slow down commercial travelers.

 A chartered plane can wait for their passenger, allowing the client to fly back immediately after their business is completed, and executives can work more easily on a private flight versus a commercial.
 Lastly, for trips that simply cannot be rescheduled, the reliability of a private flight may pay for itself.

 How safe is a private charter aircraft?

 While there are dozens of new names in the private jet charter business, longevity is definitely worth considering when booking a private flight.
-We’ve seen the challenges that came with the rise of ride-sharing platforms for cars and find comfort in private charter aircraft companies who have already established themselves.
+We’ve seen the challenges that came with the rise of ride-sharing platforms for cars and find comfort in private charter aircraft companies that have already established themselves.
 Although newer names in the private charter industry may offer deals, it’s worth looking into companies that can share their safety history and standards.

 Companies like Icarus Jet, with years as a private charter, can provide safety and security numbers as well as a variety of flight options that can make your private air travel experience the luxury event that it was meant to be.